 Hanergy has set a new efficiency record for a silicon heterojunction module, at 24.85%.
-This edges out the previous record of 24.5% held by Japanese company Kaneka, which also holds the record for heterojunction cell efficiency at 26.7%.
+This edges out the previous record of 24.5% held by Japanese company Kaneka, which also holds the record for heterojunction cell efficiency at 26.7%, achieved on a slightly smaller cell.

 The record setting module features an n-type silicon wafer supplied by Longi, combined with amorphous silicon membrane and a silicon carbon alloy thin film for the passivation layer, a layer of microcrystalline silicon oxide, Indium tin oxide film and screen printed electrode.